-Mama loves you so by Terry Pierce is a beautiful book with such sincere, poetic and sweet lines about how much a mother loves her baby.
+Mama loves you so by Terry Pierce is a beautiful story with such sincere, poetic and sweet lines about how much a mother loves her baby.
 If you are still pregnant while reading it, I could almost guarantee you will have a little tear on your cheek by the time you reach the last page (blame it on the hormones!).

+Definitely one of my favorite stories for babies in the womb.
 The illustrations are also absolutely stunning and the pages are nice and thick, so you can keep reading it even when baby becomes a toddler and starts ripping all the pages.

 6) OH, BABY, THE PLACES YOU’LL GO

 Oh, Baby, the Places You’ll Go! by Tish Rabe is possibly the number one book that’s usually recommended to expectant parents to read to their baby in utero, so I could not leave it out!
 We were also gifted a copy while I was pregnant with our second daughter.